swase/primeNumberExercise/README.md

 ### Some Considerations
 The minimum input is 2 (lowest prime) and max is 250_000_000.
 Considering limited RAM on chosen deployment and space complexity of sieve algorithms, the max limit was chosen.

+Using Swagger to execute the query for large numbers is not practical and may struggle to load.
+For larger numbers its best to use curl cmd.

+As the service is deployed on free tier, Render will put deployment in 'sleep' mode after a while.
+This will increase initial request to > 1min.
+Hitting the swagger or primes end point will automatically wake up the service.

+#### Cache
+Cache is enabled using Caffiene (in memory) using 'algo' and 'limit' as key and response body as value.
+I've chosen this approach (admittedly not as efficient), as I wish to return ALGO type and execution duration.

+Further optimisation could have been made by customising how list of primes is stored.
+Storing rather a single list of primes that is extended as limit is increased on incoming request.

+Cache will expire after 2hours or when cache reaches ~100mb.

+#### Concurrent Execution
+I've implemented algorithm in such a way as to allow for concurrent execution.
+Thread pool is created at startup and maxes out at number of cores.

+Concurrent execution is set to start after an upper limit of 500_000 (otherwise will be single thread).
+This is a hard limit at service layer.
+Although you could easily be switched out for configurable cutoff.

 ## API Endpoints

 ### `/primeNumbers`